Helping Kids Make Friends with Poetry

 Author, Poet & Teacher

-I’m Jody, a retired teacher, poet, and Nana of six, and I love helping parents and educators teach children how to make friends with poetry.
-Drawing on my 20 plus years experience in the classroom as well as my own published work, I combine a love of poetry with teaching others to love it, too.
+I’m Jody, a retired teacher, poet, and Nana of six, and I love helping homeschool parents and educators teach children how to make friends with poetry.
+Drawing on my 20 plus years of classroom experience as well as my own published work, I combine a love of poetry with helping others to make friends with poetry, too.

-Using my resources, guides and curated lists, you will have everything you need to introduce your child to the world of poetry, whether in the home or classroom.
+Using my how-to resources, accessible guides and curated lists, parents and teachers will have everything needed to tiptoe into the world of poetry, whether in the home or classroom.

 Want a Quick Place to Begin?